 6.3.
 Refund of Term Fees: Except as provided in Clauses 6.5, 9.2 and 9.3, if notice is submitted in the prescribed form on or before the published dates of notification for the student’s final term at the College, the fees paid for the following term will be refunded less any debts owed as at the student’s last day at the College to the account from which fees are received by the College.

 6.4.
 Forfeiture of Term Fees: If notice is given after the published withdrawal deadline, all fees paid for the relevant term will be retained by the College with the exception of Clauses 6.5 and 9.2.

 6.5.
 Prescribed form of Withdrawal Notice: Notice of withdrawal must be submitted by parents using the online withdrawal form accessed via the parent portal of the College website on or before the published date of notification for withdrawal.
 No other form of notice, written or verbal, will be deemed to constitute effective notice for the purposes of these Standard Terms and Conditions.

 7.1.
-Suspension: A student may be temporarily excluded from attending the College, including College-related activities held on or off campus, at any time, without refund of fees, if, in the opinion of the Head of Campus:
+Suspension: A student may be temporarily excluded from attending the College, including College-related activities held on or off campus, at any time, without refund of Term Fees for the current term, if, in the opinion of the Head of Campus:

 7.1.3. a parent has treated the College or members of its staff unreasonably.

 7.2.
-Expulsion: A student may be expelled at any time without refund of fees, if in the opinion of the Head of Campus:
+Expulsion: A student may be expelled at any time without refund of Term Fees for the current term and any examination or assessment fees, if in the opinion of the Head of Campus: